HenrikJoreteg/human-javascript/ch06 - models.md

 });
 ```

-In addition, models should contain the functionality that makes it easy for us to work with that data.
-That means things like exposing some processed form of the data should be a method on the model.
+In addition, models should contain functionality that makes it easy for us to work with that data.
+That means things like exposing some processed form of the data, should be a method on the model.
 Let's say one of the model properties represents a date.
 We may have a method on the model for getting a nicely formatted date string built from that date object.
 Arguably this is a presentation issue, but the model ends up being a logical place to expose a string version of the date property for maximum re-use and consistency.

-In addition, models are a good place for methods that perform actions on the model itself like updating the server when the model changes.
+In addition, models are a good place for methods that perform actions on the model itself, like updating the server when the model changes.

 In [And Bang](https://andbang.com), we do a lot with tasks.
 You can assign them to each other, "ship" them, "later" them, "trash" them, etc.

-So, each of these actions are represented by a method on the task model that sends the correct data to the server as well as updating the appropriate properties on the local model.
+So, each of these actions are represented by a method on the task model that sends the correct data to the server, as well as updating the appropriate properties on the local model.

 For example, here's the `trash` method of a task in And Bang: